-When stroke occurs, every second counts.
-With national certification, St. Luke’s Primary Stroke Center is designed to provide rapid-response and treatment for acute stroke patients.
-We treat strokes fast – and we’re nationally certified for our ability to do so.
+Every second counts when stroke occurs.
+That’s why St. Luke’s Primary Stroke Center is designed to provide rapid-response and treatment for acute stroke patients.
+We are nationally certified for our ability to treat strokes fast.

-All this, to ensure the highest level of quality stroke care and stroke physical therapy, so you can safely return to living life as normally and quickly as possible.
+All this, to ensure the highest level of quality stroke care and support, so you can safely return to living life as normally and quickly as possible.

+Excellence runs throughout our heart and vascular program, including our Primary Stroke Center.
 St. Luke’s Hospital has received certification from DNV GL Healthcare as a Primary Stroke Center.
-This certification confirms our readiness to handle a full range of stroke-related medical problems and that we have the resources and commitment to provide the best possible stroke recovery treatment.
+This certification confirms our readiness to handle a full range of stroke-related medical problems and that we have the resources and commitment to provide the best possible stroke care.

 Causes of stroke.

-A stroke occurs when the blood supply to the brain is interrupted or reduced.
-This deprives the brain of oxygen and nutrients, which can cause brain cells to die.
+A stroke occurs when the blood supply to your brain is interrupted or reduced.
+This deprives your brain of oxygen and nutrients, which can cause brain cells to die.